HoGentTIN/elnx-sme/doc/04-integration.md

 ### DHCP

-Known hosts should receive a reserved IP address based on their MAC address (with a lease time of 12 hours).
-Hosts that do not have their MAC address registered should get a dynamic IP address (with a lease time of 4 hours).
+Known hosts should receive a reserved IP address based on their MAC address.
+Hosts that do not have their MAC address registered should get a dynamic IP address.
+Configure a lease time of 12 hours.
 The IP range is subdivided as follows:

 | Start          | End            | Host type                                |
 | :---           | :---           | :---                                     |